 S.B.
 No. 1566 amends Section 212.012(c) of the Local Government Code to allow certain entities to connect land with utility services such as water, sewer, electricity, and gas, even if they do not hold a certificate applicable to the land.
-The bill specifies that this provision applies if the land is covered by an approved development plat and was first served by specific entities before certain dates.
-Notably, it adds a new condition that allows connections if the land has been removed from a municipality's extraterritorial jurisdiction and the entity holds a certificate of convenience and necessity to serve the land.
+The bill specifies that this provision applies if the land is covered by an approved development plat, was first served by specific entities before certain dates, or if the land has been removed from a municipality's extraterritorial jurisdiction and the entity holds a certificate of convenience and necessity to serve the land.
+Notably, the bill adds a new condition for connection related to the removal from extraterritorial jurisdiction and modifies the existing conditions regarding the dates of service.

 Senate Committee Report: Local Government Code 212.012 (Local Government Code 212)